cvanaret/Uno/joss/paper.md

 - Fortran:
 	* [CUTEst](https://github.com/ralna/cuTEst), the Constrained and Unconstrained Testing Environment with safe threads for optimization software,
 	* IMPL © /IMPL-DATA © by Industrial Algorithms Limited, a modeling and solving platform used in the process industries especially suited for economic, efficiency and emissions optimization and estimation.

-Ongoing discussions and community interest indicate potential future integrations in CasADi, Pyomo, Minotaur, and the NEOS Server.

 # Acknowledgments